actorpus/EncryptedChatroom/README.md

 # EncriptedChatroom
-a variation on PyNet that intergrates encription into the communication
+A variation on PyNet that intergrates encryption into the communication

 ## communication states